WHEN ARE THE AUCTIONS HELD?

 A buyers premium of 16.5% (inc GST) applies to each lot.

 All buyers must be registered (permanent buyers are welcome to use their bidding number at any Auction).
 Permanent numbers are issued when you register for ONLINE BIDDING – please use this number online and in our auction house.

 All online bids are final and unable to be deleted.

-Payment is required by 7pm Tuesday for Estate Auctions, unless otherwise directed.
-Payment can be made by cash, eftpos, Visa and Mastercard (1% surcharge) or direct debit, as noted on invoices.
+Payment is required by 7pm Tuesday for Weekly Estate Auctions and can be made by EFTPOS, Visa and Mastercard or direct debit only, as noted on invoices.
 A 1% surcharge applies on all credit card payments & payments made over the phone.

-Collection is required by 7pm Tuesday for Estate Auctions, unless otherwise directed.
+Collection is required by 7pm Tuesday for Weekly Estate Auctions, unless otherwise directed.
 We are open Monday and Tuesday evenings until 7pm to aid in this. (view our opening hours here)

 PAYMENT AND COLLECTION BY CLOSE OF BUSINESS ON TUESDAY AFTER THE AUCTION IS IMPERATIVE FOR THE SMOOTH RUNNING OF OUR AUCTION ROOMS.
 We appreciate your understanding.

 We have carriers available to delivery larger purchases at your organisation (click for details).

 Small items can be packed and posted for a small fee (see bottom of page for details).

 Country (+200km) and interstate buyers to arrange collection, please contact our Transport department (click to email).